You want to know do Pitbulls shed and, if so, how much? Short answer – yes, Pitbulls shed, a lot!

 Conclusion – do Pitbulls shed (and how much?)

 Do Pitbulls shed?
-Yep, the sure do.
+Yep, they sure do.
 How much?
-Quite a bit in my opinion although others seem to disagree.
-It’s not impossible that some Pitbulls shed more than others and maybe I’ve just had heavy shedders of the past 25 years.
+Quite a bit, in my opinion, although others seem to disagree.
+It’s not impossible that some Pitbulls shed more than others, and maybe I’ve just had heavy shedders over the past 25 years.
 Dunno – in my experience, though, they shed a good bit.

 BUT, they are worth every loose hair you are forced to sweep up.
 I love this breed more than any other (shhhh, don’t tell Blitz I said that).